J3MPA/solid-hammers/README.md

 # solid-hammers

-A set of JS tools for all occasions
+A set of JS functions and classes for all occasions, with TS support